Position Classification: Research Associate – Kobor Lab

 Department: Medical Genetics

-In this position, the candidate’s primary responsibility is to lead epigenetic studies using the Illumina array platforms.
+In this position, the candidate’s primary responsibility is to lead research projects that focus on utilizing a combination of cell biology, genetics, and biochemistry techniques to study how epigenetic modifications underlie the differences in transcription regulation as a measure of early life experiences.
 The candidate will manage multiple collaborative projects; analyze generated data; communicate with collaborators on a regular basis regarding project progress and results; and write manuscripts and grants related to these projects.

 In addition, the position will lead, instruct and supervise technicians and mentor graduate students.